41 End of the Third Year

 School sports…

 On a lovely summer afternoon on the field, I captained Seagull to second place in the third year boy’s tunnel ball competition.
-Later, shortly after the final race, I was one of half a dozen stragglers collared by Mister Turner to carry chairs back to the classrooms; three boys and three girls, each of us miffed at the inevitable delay we faced in getting out of school.
+Later on and after the final race, I was one of half a dozen stragglers collared by Mister Turner to carry chairs back to the classrooms; three boys and three girls, each of us miffed at the inevitable delay we faced in getting out of school.
 But our resentment vanished when, on completion of the task, Mister Turner tossed us half a crown to buy ourselves a treat.
 Good old Sir!
 A sixpenny mousse was favoured by all until it was pointed out we didn’t have enough money.
 But the Gods of Sports Day were smiling upon us, it seemed, for upon entering the shop on the corner of Romany Road and Twydall Lane, we discovered lemon mousses were on special offer at a penny off.
 Hooray, lemon mousses for all!

 ~